Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Hybrid model

 The proof of \Cref{proposition2} is given at the end of this section.
-The following \Cref{lemma10} allows to prove in \Cref{proposition2} that the system of the form \eqref{ode_meta_path} and the constant input ON has an equilibrium point lower or equal (entry by entry) to the equilibrium point corresponding to the sliding mode of the switched system \eqref{end_product_feedback_st}.
+The following \Cref{lemma10} allows to prove in \Cref{proposition2} that the system of the form \eqref{ode_meta_path} and the constant input ON has an equilibrium point lower or equal (entry by entry) to the equilibrium point corresponding to the sliding mode of the {switching} system \eqref{end_product_feedback_st}.

-On the other hand, in \Cref{lemma8} it is shown that the switched system is bounded by any system of the form \eqref{ode_meta_path} with constant input larger or equal to the constant input ON.
+On the other hand, in \Cref{lemma8} it is shown that the {switching} system is bounded by any system of the form \eqref{ode_meta_path} with constant input larger or equal to the constant input ON. {The proofs of all Lemmas are in \Cref{supp_mat}.}

 \begin{lemma} Under Assumption \ref{assumption1}, suppose that there is a positive vector $X^*:=(X_1^*,X_2^*,\dots,X_n^*)$ ($0< X_i^*$ for all $i=1,\dots,n$) such that with $\mu\geq0$, $\nu_n\geq0$.

 Then, for any $X_n'\in(0,X_n^*)$, there are unique $X_1',X_2',\dots,X_{n-1}'$ such that $0\leq X_i'<X_i^*$, for all $i=1,2,\dots,n$, and